tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'Describes the InformationElements assessed by a DataQiualityNeed.'
+'Describes the InformationElements assessed by a DataQualityNeed.'

 ### Comment

 'Provides a relationship between DataQualityNeeds concepts and Information elements.
 For example, Validation uses this property along with hasResourceType to define a criterion in the context of related information elements.

-Subtypes hasActedUponInformationElment and hasConsultedInformationElement allow data quality needs to be related to specific information element terms in a way that allows data quality reports to distinguish for consumers which information elements a test makes assertions about (and which only informed that assertion).'
+Subtypes hasActedUponInformationElement and hasConsultedInformationElement allow data quality needs to be related to specific information element terms in a way that allows data quality reports to distinguish for consumers which information elements a test makes assertions about (and which only informed that assertion).'

 ********************